-The smart battery (Figure 1-6) is another patent-pending design of the Poseidon SE7EN.
+The smart battery (Figure 1-6) is another patent-pending design of the Poseidon SE7EN+.
 It is a snap-in power supply that allows operation of the rebreather for up to 30 hours when fully charged.
-It also contains its own onboard computer, and stores not only your dive log data, but also your decompression status (tissue tensions), keeping track of repetitive dive status.
+It also contains its own onboard computer.
 The smart battery communicates with the other system computers via the network, and contains two user feedback systems.
 The first system consists of two extremely bright red LEDs (one facing up, the other facing backwards) that provide a wide viewing angle; the second is a 2-frequency acoustic speaker that broadcasts a very audible tone through the water.
 Both systems are primarily designed to convey the safety status of your diving rig to your partner from a distance.
 Once the rig is properly turned off following a dive, the smart battery can be removed and taken to a desk-top charging station.
 Use and maintenance of the smart battery are discussed later in this chapter.